 - I found all of her encounters meticulously planned.
 The shop owner did not have a weapon.
 Had she seen him react to a similar instance before?
 Everything seems to be organisational rather than spontaneous and I think many people missed this

-- In a sea of positive comments, his is the voice of objection or approval.
+- In a sea of positive comments, he is the voice of objection or approval.
 His comments are hollow and aimed only at obtaining a reaction just like her.
 He is the quintessential troll.

-- The ultimate betrayal saved for him.
+- The ultimate betrayal was saved for him.
 He feels as though he has connected with Kiya.
 I became as shocked as he was that they weren't on the same page.
 His shock encased in her smile before she swiftly yanked the rug out.

 The Homeless Man